2001 Arizona Wildcats football team: at California

+vs No. 16 Stanford

-Arizona State
+at Arizona State

 After their loss to Stanford that ended their bowl hopes, the Wildcats went to Tempe for the annual rivalry matchup with Arizona State and treated it as their own bowl game.
 As the Sun Devils had a new coach, the “Duel in the Desert” had a meeting between first-year coaches for both teams.

 This was the first year in modern history that the Territorial Cup, the rivalry trophy, would be awarded to the winner.
 The cup, which was originally awarded in 1899 in the first game between the teams and claimed to be college football's oldest rivalry trophy, went lost for decades before being discovered in 1980.
 Both Arizona and ASU agreed to have the cup be used for the football rivalry and that the winning team would possess it until the next season.

 In the game, the Wildcats scored first and led 20–0 at one point before ASU climbed back in it to cut the lead to 20–14.
 However, Arizona answered to increase their lead and seemed to break it open with a defensive touchdown.
 By the fourth quarter, Arizona State tried to come back, but the Wildcats’ defense would come up big to seal the game and Arizona earned their first win in the rivalry since 1998 and also captured the Territorial Cup.

 After the game, a fight ensued when Arizona celebrated at midfield and ASU players ran out to start a melee with them, which added more fuel to the rivalry.

 With the win, Arizona finished the season with a 5–6 record, matching the previous season's record (also 5–6).